awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-rds-dbcluster.md

 `EngineMode`  <a name="cfn-rds-dbcluster-enginemode"></a>
 The DB engine mode of the DB cluster, either `provisioned` or `serverless`\.
 The `serverless` engine mode only supports Aurora Serverless v1\.
-Currently, AWS CloudFormation doesn't support Aurora Serverless v2\.
 Limitations and requirements apply to some DB engine modes\.
 For more information, see the following sections in the *Amazon Aurora User Guide*:
 +  [ Limitations of Aurora Serverless v1](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless.html#aurora-serverless.limitations)
 + [Requirements for Aurora Serverless v2](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/aurora-serverless-v2.requirements.html)